 - j.
 Compensation: The gross cash compensation, excluding bonuses and overtime, upon which contributions by a Member to the Fund are based (Article 1-104). - k.
-Average Compensation for Act 447 members: The average of the 3 highest years (36 highest months) of compensation that the participant has received for Creditable Service (Article 1-104). - Average Compensation for Act 1 members: The average of the last 5 years of compensation that the participant has received for Creditable Service.
+Average Compensation for Act 447 members: The average of the 3 highest years (36 highest months) of compensation that the participant has received for Creditable Service (Article 1-104). - I. Average Compensation for Act 1 members: The average of the last 5 years of compensation that the participant has received for Creditable Service.
 If annual compensation in the averaging period exceeds by more than 10% the annual compensation in the immediately preceding year, the compensation in excess of said 10% shall not be included in the calculation of Average Compensation.
 (Article 2-108) - m.
 Contributions: The amount deducted from the compensation of a Member and the employer (Section 781). - n.
 Regular Interest: The interest rate as prescribed by the Board of Trustees (Article 1-104).
-The rate of 2.50% has always been in effect.

-- o.
+Prior to July 1, 2017, the rate was 2.50%.
+Due to Act 106-2017, regular interest ceased July 1, 2017. - o.
 Accumulated Contributions: The sum of all amounts deducted from the compensation of a Member prior to July 1, 2013 with Regular Interest (Article 1-104). - p.
 Actuarial Equivalent: Equality in value such that the present value of the amount under any form of payment is essentially the same as the present value of the amount under the normal form of annuity payment for single participants.
 Actuarially Equivalent factors are determined based on annuity and mortality tables adopted by the Board of Trustees based on the system's experience and in accordance with the recommendations of the actuary.

-For purposes of converting the Defined Contribution Hybrid Contribution Account to a lifetime annuity, the current factors adopted by the Board are the single life annuity factors using an interest rate of 4% and the RP-2000 Healthy Annuitant Mortality Table for ages 50 and over and the RP-2000 Employee Mortality Table for ages under 50, projected to 2025 using Scale AA and blended 50% male / 50% female.
+For purposes of converting the Defined Contribution Hybrid Contribution Account to a lifetime annuity, the current factors adopted by the Board are the single life annuity factors using an interest rate of 4% and the RP-2000 Healthy Annuitant

+Mortality Table for ages 50 and over and the RP-2000 Employee Mortality Table for ages under 50, projected to 2025 using Scale AA and blended 50% male / 50% female.